mcanabrava/data-engineering-aws-mba-fiap/README.md

 # fiap-data-engineering-sprint3-aws
 This repository contains the solution for the FIAP - MBA Data Engineering Sprint 3 AWS Challenge.

 The 8ABDO - Fase 3 - Solution Sprint.pdf contains the original challenge file.
-This challenge is composed by 3 sub-challanges, as explained below.
+This challenge is composed of 3 sub-challanges, as explained below.
 The code to set-up each sub-challenge solution can be found in individual folders and further explanation is provided in individual read me files.

+The dataset choosed for this project is the [TBD]

 ##### Challenge 1 -  Manual Ingestion